nicoaugereau/AlexaAWSLambdaJeedom/README.md

 - Download the zip from this repository in the Amazon Developer Console
 - Add the Alexa Skill kit trigger and set it up with the Alexa Skill ID
 - Enter the AWS ID in the Alexa console.
+- Add your Jeedom configuration to 'config.js' file